eD0o/learning-react-next-js/README.md

 #### componentDidMount
-This method is used similarly as DOMContentLoaded, but for the component that is involved.
-When it's charged, it's possible to trigger some function.
+This method is used triggered when the component is fully loaded in the page.

 #### componentDidUpdate
 This method is triggered when there's some change in the component.

 ### componentWillUnmount
 This method is triggered when the component stops being rendered in the page.
+Really necessary to remove the trash from the componentDidUpdate changes.

 ### Observations: